Several conditions can cause bumps on the hand, including eczema, ingrown hairs, insect bites, and more. Treatment may depend on the cause.

 If an infection develops at the site of the bite, the person may need antibiotics.

-The following lifestyle tips can help reduce the risk of pimples, warts, and similar skin conditions:
+The following lifestyle tips can help reduce the risk of developing bumps on the hands:

 - using a moisturizing hand creams or ointments